uqmars/constitution/Constitution.md

 ## 5 MEMBERSHIP FEES

-5.1 The membership fees shall be such sum, as the Executive Team shall from time to time at any meeting of the Executive Team so determine, but shall not be less than two (2) dollars per member per annum.
+5.1 The membership fees shall be such sum, as the Executive Team shall from time to time at any meeting of the Executive Team so determine, but shall not be less than two (2) dollars per Financial Member per annum.

 5.2 The membership fees shall be payable upon joining The Club.